-Transformers take Dataset objects and apply transformations to the features contained within the samples.
-They are often used as part of a Pipeline or they can be used standalone.
+Transformers take Dataset objects and apply transformations to the features contained within.
+They are often used as part of a transformer Pipeline or they can be used standalone.

 The transformer directly transforms the samples in place via the